anna-maria21/Berghotel-Laravel/README.md

 # Berghotel-Laravel
-This project was created in team
+This project was created in team.
 You can see the code by link: https://github.com/DLevkun/berghotel.git